DeepTenLab/DeepTenLab/index.md

 {% capture text %}

-A breif description of our most recent project.
+A brief description of our projects ...
+TODO

 {%
   include button.html